 Nestled just off the shore of Erie, Pa., resides the sandy Presque Isle State Park peninsula.
 The 3,200-acre park is home to Presque Isle Bay, one of the Great Lake’s largest shipping ports, Tom Ridge Environmental Center, Presque Isle Lighthouse, and some of the most picturesque beaches on the lake.
 The peninsula is the perfect day trip for thrill-seekers and nature-lovers alike.

 While you’re visiting Presque Isle, be sure to make a stop at the Bicentennial Tower.
 The lookout provides some of the best views of the lake.
 It was built in 1996 to mark the bicentennial of the town of Erie.
 Ride the elevator to the top for panoramic views of ships docking in the harbor.

 Stay at The Lakehouse Inn

 No trip to Lake Erie would be complete without a visit to The Lakehouse Inn.
 Our cozy, lakeside resort offers everything you’ll need for a peaceful stay.
-Schedule one of our seasonal massage specials at our superior spa or indulge your better half with our date night package.
 Visit Crosswinds Grille for a chef-inspired, farm-to-table dinner on our lake-front terrace.
 Book your stay in the spacious, two-bedroom Cottage Two.
 Enjoy an enclosed patio, a kitchenette, and a large living area.
 Come see why our shores are the best on the lake!